gvwilson/sensibleadventures/bookster/bookster.md

 Thomas waited.
 When she said nothing more, his smile broadened.
 "A woman of few words, eh?
 Like… Like… What was his name?"
 He cocked his head and glanced down at his jacket.
 "No, not him, the boy from Medef.
-Eyeun?"
+Eben?"

 "Eimin," Razi corrected calmly.

 "Of course, of course, Eimin.
-Splendid fellow, very resourceful.
-His Karabandi was much better, but of course he had more chance to practice, I'm sure.
+Resourceful fellow.
+His Karabandi was much better, but of course he had more chance to practice.
 How *is* he these days, do you know?"

 "Studious.
 Happy.
 Alive.
 And yourself?"

 "Oh, alive as well, very much, and busy, busy, busy.
 Lady Jangchup is wonderful, really.
-Iam learning *so* much from her, and of course I'm grateful for a chance to serve however I can."
+I'm learning *so* much from her, and of course I'm grateful for a chance to serve however I can."

 "I'm sure you are," Razi repeated dryly.

 Thomas raised a finger.
-"Now, now, that's two unpleasantries in a row---let's not have a third, shall we?
+"Now, now, that's two unpleasantries in as many sentences---let's not have a third, shall we?
 There are serious matters afoot here.
 We can't afford to waste time bickering.
 Speaking of which…"  He turned back to the condor, who had neither blinked nor moved while the humans spoke.
 "I believe we were discussing rabbits, were we not?"

 "Nawp," the condor squawked.